USRSE/usrse.github.io/_events/2023/2023-04-funder-talk-series.md

 **Heidi Sofia, PhD**<br>
 Program Director<br>
-National Human Genomic Research Institute (NHGRI)
+National Human Genomic Research Institute (NHGRI)<br>
+National Institutes Of Health

 Heidi Sofia is a program director in the National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH).